TRIQS/dft_tools/doc/guide/dftdmft_selfcons.rst

 `NELMIN` ensure that VASP does not terminate after the default number of iterations of 60.

-The `LSYNCH5` flag is set to `True` to ensure that the VASP writte vaspout.h5 file can be read while VASP is running.
-Starting from VASP 6.5.0 all communication between VASP and TRIQS is performed through two h5 files: `vaspout.h5 <https://www.vasp.at/wiki/index.php/Vaspout.h5>`_ and `vaspgamma.h5 <https://www.vasp.at/wiki/index.php/Vaspgamma.h5>`_ when VASP is compiled with hdf5 support.
+The `LSYNCH5 <https://www.vasp.at/wiki/index.php/LSYNCH5>`_ flag is set to `True` to ensure that the `vaspout.h5 <https://www.vasp.at/wiki/index.php/Vaspout.h5>`_ file can be read while VASP is running.
+Starting from VASP 6.5.0 all communication between VASP and TRIQS is performed through two hdf5 files: `vaspout.h5 <https://www.vasp.at/wiki/index.php/Vaspout.h5>`_ and `vaspgamma.h5 <https://www.vasp.at/wiki/index.php/Vaspgamma.h5>`_ when VASP is compiled with hdf5 support.

-For more detailed and fine grained methods to run Vasp in CSC also on clusters see the methods implemented in `solid dmft <https://triqs.github.io/solid_dmft/_ref/dft_managers.html>`_.
+For more detailed and fine grained methods to run VASP in CSC also on clusters see the methods implemented in `solid dmft <https://triqs.github.io/solid_dmft/_ref/dft_managers.html>`_.

 Elk